BYLAWS OF THE NATIONAL ASSOCIATION OF STATE WORKFORCE AGENCIES

 b.
 Second Full Membership Meeting

-A second full membership meeting shall be held in the Washington, D.C. area, on a date to be specified by the Board of Directors.
+A second full membership meeting shall be held in the Washington, D.C. area, or virtually, on a date to be specified by the Board of Directors.

 Section 3 - Special Membership Meetings.

 A special membership meeting may be called by a majority of the Board of Directors where a vote of the membership is required and the matter is urgent and cannot be delayed until the next regularly scheduled meeting.
 Special membership meetings may be in-person or by phone/web conference.

 Section 4 - Notice of Regular and Special Membership Meetings.

 Written notice of each meeting of the members shall be given by the Association and shall state the date, time and place of the meeting and the purpose or purposes for which the meeting is being called.
 Notice shall be given to each member not less than (10) calendar days before the date of any meeting.

 One-half of the members entitled to vote, either represented in person or by proxy, shall constitute a quorum at a meeting of members for the transaction of any business.
 Once a member is present at a meeting, such member is deemed present for quorum purposes for the remainder of the meeting and for adjournment of that meeting.

 Each state shall be entitled to only one vote, as determined by the administrators of its agency(s) who qualify as regular members.